kubernetes/community/contributors/design-proposals/admission_control_event_rate_limit.md

 400 are rejected.

 The API Server also starts with an allowance to accept 100 event requests from each namespace.
-This allowance works in conjunction with the server-wide allowance.
+This allowance works in parallel with the server-wide allowance.
 An accepted event request will count against both the server-side allowance and the per-namespace allowance.
-The API Server keeps an allowance for at most 50 namespaces.
-The API Server will evict the allowance for the least-recently used nameapce if more than event requests from more than 50 namespaces are received.
-If an event request for namespace N is received after the API Server has evicted the allowance for namespace N, then a new, full allowance will be created for namespace N.
+An event request rejected by the server-side allowance will still count against the per-namespace allowance, and vice versa.
+The API Server tracks the allowances for at most 50 namespaces.

-In this example, the API Server will not maintain any allowances for the user nor source+object of the event in an event request because both the user and the source+object details have been omitted from the configuration.
+The API Server will stop tracking the allowance for the least-recently-used namespace if event requests from more than 50 namespaces are received.
+If an event request for namespace N is received after the API Server has stop tracking the allowance for namespace N, then a new, full allowance will be created for namespace N.

-The allowance and eviction for per-user and per-source+object rate limiting works identically to the per-namespace rate limiting, with the exception that the former consider the user or source+object of the event and the latter considers the namespace of the event request.
+In this example, the API Server will track any allowances for neither the user nor the source+object in an event request because both the user and the source+object details have been omitted from the configuration.
+The allowance mechanisms for per-user and per-source+object rate limiting works identically to the per-namespace rate limiting, with the exception that the former consider the user of the event request or source+object of the event and the latter considers the namespace of the event request.

 ## Client Behavior

-Currently, the Client event recorder treats a 429 response as http transport type of error, that warrants retrying the event request.
+Currently, the Client event recorder treats a 429 response as an http transport type of error, which warrants retrying the event request.
 Instead, the event recorder should abandon the event.
-Additionally, the event recorder should abandon all future events for the period of time specified in the retryAfterSeconds field of the 429 response.
+Additionally, the event recorder should abandon all future events for the period of time specified in the Retry-After header of the 429 response.